nkrapivin/nkrapivin/README.md

     GML -> C++ (engine) -> JNI -> Java (engine java code) -> JNI -> C/C++ (your extension)

     And JniGen allows to automate this process a little.

-# How to reach me

-Discord: nik (octothorpe) 5351

-E-Mail: basically the email I use for my git commits, well, alienoom (the at symbol) yandex (dot) ru

-Twitter: (at) nkrapivindev

-GitHub: you're here!

-VK (Russian only please): (at) nkrapivindev

-I'm also present at some Discord servers related to GameMaker research like Underminers and the GameMaker Kitchen.

 See ya~